Clos Venturi

 Manu Venturi

-Located high and deep in Corsica’s forested interior, Clos Venturi exists on a isolated sandstone hill, between two mountain ranges in the high altitude village of Ponte Leccia, at the crossroads to Bastia, Ajaccio and Calvi.
-Manu Venturi, a native Corsican with deep roots to the area has spent the last seventeen years building upon the heroic work of his father, Jean-Marc to make light on this special terroir and preserve the beauty and biodiversity of his Island.
+Located deep in Corsica’s mountainous interior near Ponte Leccia, Clos Venturi sits atop an isolated sandstone hill between two mountain ranges at the crossroads of Bastia, Ajaccio and Calvi.
+Over the past seventeen years, Manu Venturi — a native Corsican deeply rooted to the region — has built upon the pioneering work of his father Jean-Marc, dedicating himself to revealing the potential of this singular terroir while preserving the beauty and biodiversity of the island.

 Wines